agra-uni-bremen/symex-vp/README.md

   primarily useful for development (e.g. during testing of new RISC-V extensions).

+## Environment Variables

+The following environment variables can be set:

+* **SYMEX_ERREXIT:** If set, terminate after encountering the first error (see below) during symbolic execution of the software.
+* **SYMEX_TIMEOUT:** This can be used to configure the solver timeout of the employed SMT solver, by default no timeout is used.
+* **SYMEX_TESTCASE:** This environment variable can point to a test case file for replaying inputs causing an error.
+This is most useful in conjunction with `--debug-mode`.

 ## Design

 This software allows symbolic execution of software compiled for RV32.